microbiomedata/WorkflowPlanning/AssemblyPipeline/README.md

 # The Metagenome Assembly Pipeline

 ## Summary
-$This workflow is developed by Brian Foster at JGI and original from his [repo](https://gitlab.com/bfoster1/wf_templates/tree/master/templates).
+This workflow is developed by Brian Foster at JGI and original from his [repo](https://gitlab.com/bfoster1/wf_templates/tree/master/templates).
 It take paired-end reads runs reads quailty trimming, artifact removal, linker-trimming, adapter trimming, and spike-in/host removal by rqcfilter (BBTools:38.44), then error corrected by bbcms (BBTools).
 The clean reads are assembled by MetaSpades.
 After assembly, the reads are mapped back to contigs by bbmap (BBTools) for coverage information.

 ## Running Workflow in Cromwell
 You should run this on cori.
 There are three ways to run the workflow.